fromgisselle/fromgisselle/README.md

 - 🌑 Hi, I’m @fromgisselle
 - 🪩 Culture, Art, and Language
 - 💽 iOS Dev (founder)
-- ☯  love anything startups!
+- ☯  Love anything startups!
-- 📟 anywhere @fromgisselle
+- 📟 Anywhere @fromgisselle

 <!---
 fromgisselle/fromgisselle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.